SSO with Shibboleth

 - Ensure cache has been cleared:

-- Check that metadata.xml file exists and is accessible
+php artisan rconfig:clear-all - Check that the metadata file exists at

 Metadata file not accessible